-Awards generally represent the amount of revenue expected to be earned in the future from funded and unfunded contract awards received during the period (excluding revenue attributable to noncontrolling interests), not taking into account the value of option years.
+Awards generally represent the amount of revenue expected to be earned in the future from funded and unfunded contract awards received during the period.
 Contract awards include both new and re-compete contracts and task orders.
 Given that new contract awards generate growth, we closely track our new awards each year.